Skip to main content

 Tax-Deferred Account

-Tax-deferred accounts are most beneficial when you expect to be in a lower tax bracket in retirement than your current bracket.
-If you're in the 32% bracket now and expect to be in the 22% bracket in retirement, deferring saves you 10% on each dollar contributed.
-If you expect the same or higher bracket, a Roth (tax-free) account may be better.
+Tax-deferred accounts shine brightest when you expect a lower tax bracket in retirement than you're in now.
+If you're at 32% today and anticipate 22% in retirement, you save 10 cents on every dollar you defer.
+If you expect the same or a higher bracket later, a Roth account might be the better play.

 Frequently Asked Questions